davestewart/nuxt-content-assets/README.md

 When Nuxt builds, the following happens:

-- all content sources are scanned for valid assets
+- content sources are scanned for valid assets
 - found assets are copied to a temporary build folder
-- relative paths in markdown are rewritten to point at this folder
+- any relative asset paths are rewritten as absolute
 - metadata such as image size is written to a lookup file
 - finally, Nitro serves the folder for public access

-Note only specific tags and attributes are targeted in the parsing phase for rewriting:
+Note that in the rewriting phase, only specific tags and attributes are targeted :

 ```html
 <a href="...">